 This site contains no information about the edibility or toxicity of mushrooms.

-Rubroboletus satanas (formerly Boletus satanas), which is commonly known as Satan's Bolete is a lethally poisonous fleshy bolete that has a smooth, bun-shaped cap that is almost white.
-Boletus satanas is best identified by its orange to blood-red pores and prominent yellow to blood-red net pattern.
-It also has a fat, yellow to red stem.
+Rubroboletus satanas (formerly Boletus satanas), commonly known as Satan's Bolete, is a fleshy bolete with a smooth, bun-shaped cap that is almost white.
+It can be identified by its orange to blood-red pores and prominent yellow to blood-red net pattern.
+Additionally, it has a stout, yellow to red stem.

 compact, at first it is hemispheric with an inrolled margin, later flattening in the shape of a pad, and in older specimens, it is bent irregularly.
 The pileus at first greyish white, later more greenish ochre or leather colour.
 The surface of the cap is finely tomentose, later smooth, and often slightly sticky in wet weather.
 Pores